vellvm/vellvm/qc-test-failures/ptrtoint-roundtrip/extractvalue-ptrtoint-bug.md

 Configuration file: /usr/local/etc/clang/x86_64-apple-darwin21.cfg
 ```

-The struct in the example should be of the same size as the `i32` value because of the following hints on the LLVM Language Reference
+We believe that the structure in both of the examples should be of the same size as the `i32` value because of the following statements from the LLVM Language Reference:
 - "In general vector elements are laid out in memory in the same way as array types.
 Such an analogy works fine as long as the vector elements are byte sized"
 - "Structures may optionally be 'packed' structures, which indicate that the alignment of the struct is one byte, and that there is no padding between the elements."

 Notice the following
-- It is true that, according to this [mail](https://lists.llvm.org/pipermail/llvm-dev/2011-December/046257.html), that "`extractvalue` does not work on vectors, [and one] needs to use `extractelemen` for them".
+- It is true that, according to this [mail](https://lists.llvm.org/pipermail/llvm-dev/2011-December/046257.html), that "`extractvalue` does not work on vectors, [and one] needs to use `extractelement` for them".
 However, the example in that code was directly extracting the element from the vector inside the packed struct using a single `extractvalue` call.
-However, this example is different, and is similar to the first few instructions of the example in the [mail](https://lists.llvm.org/pipermail/llvm-dev/2011-December/046257.html): our example does not directly load value from the vector inside the packed struct, but other elements inside the packed struct.
-Therefore, one should
+This example is different, and is similar to the first few instructions of the example in the [mail](https://lists.llvm.org/pipermail/llvm-dev/2011-December/046257.html): our example does not directly load value from the vector inside the packed struct, but other elements inside the packed struct.